ohmae/dms-explorer/README.md

 [![Build Status](https://travis-ci.org/ohmae/DmsExplorer.svg?branch=develop)](https://travis-ci.org/ohmae/DmsExplorer)
 [![codecov](https://codecov.io/gh/ohmae/DmsExplorer/branch/develop/graph/badge.svg)](https://codecov.io/gh/ohmae/DmsExplorer)

-This is a DLNA player who featured to the display of server and content metadata.
+This is a DLNA player featuring displaying server and content metadata.
-DMC function is also equipped and can be make play back to DMR.
+DMC function is also implemented and can be make play back to DMR.
 Source code is published under the Open source license (MIT license).

-This app's feature is to information display of DLNA server (DMS) and its contents.
+This app's feature is to information display about DLNA server (DMS) and its contents.
 Since the playback function uses the codec of the device, which file can be played depends on the device.
 For example, in the case of movies, if it is a format compliant with the Android standard such as H.264 / VP8 / VP9, it seems playable on almost all devices.
-Some devices may be able to play MPEG 1 / MPEG 2 / WMV / DivX etc.
+Some devices may be able to play MPEG 1 / MPEG 2 / WMV / DivX, etc.
 If you can not play it, you can launch the external application in settings so please try it.

 As one of the playback methods, the DMC function is implemented.